audulus/docs/nodes.md

 **Typical Use** - Condensing complex, repetitive designs into smaller packages for a tidier look that can also be easier on your GPU.

 The **MonoToQuad** node converts four mono signals to one four-channel polyphonic signal.
-It is the inverse of the \#QuadToMono Node.
+It is the inverse of the **QuadToMono** node.
+The **MonoToStereo** node converts two signals to one two-channel polyphonic signal.
+It is the inverse of the **StereoToMono** node.

+People often think these nodes are labeled backwards - they are not!
+If it helps, think of them as "Mono Signals to Polyphonic Signal" and "Polyphonic Signal to Mono Signals."

+Below is an example of a typical use where a stereo signal is routed into one Filter node.
+Instead of summing the left and right channels, the MonoToStereo and StereoToMono.
+This allows for parallel processing

+These nodes make your designs more condensed and explicit.

+You cannot stack these nodes together to condense more mono signals into a larger polyphonic signal.

 ### PolyToMono